All Products

 • If your data source is HBase, select RowKey.

-• If the Flink SQL field type of the meta table and the original field type are many-to-one, you need to select the Flink SQL field type.
+• If the Flink SQL field type and the original field type of the meta table have a many-to-one relationship, you need to select the Flink SQL field type.
 The original field type is mapped from the Flink SQL field type.
-At this time, the original field type is only for display and cannot be edited, such as Kafka.
+In this case, the original field type is only displayed and cannot be edited, such as Kafka.

-3. Click OK to finish adding the field.
+3. Click OK to complete the addition of the field.

 Parameter